 Our Donor Advised Investment Program is for environmental and safety innovation, products, process, and business practice that benefits the public good.
-Companies that enroll in our program for Plasmacat, claim a three to five-year tax credit, receive a matching dividend return (from Plasmacat) and allocate half of their enrollment cost to develop plasma for their combustion products or process.
-When participants innovate valuable hardware and software for their industry segment, Pandora IP is a nonprofit Licensor that returns tax-abated licensing revenue (royalty) to the DAI program that is allocated as advised by the donor of the IP.
+Companies that enroll in our program for Plasmacat to claim a three to five-year tax credit, receive a matching dividend returns (from Plasmacat), and allocate half to develop plasma for their combustion products or process.
+When participants innovate valuable hardware and software for their industry segment(s), Pandora IP is a nonprofit Licensor that returns tax-abated licensing revenue (royalty) that is allocated as advised by the donor of the IP.

 When enrolling in the DAI program for Plasmacat,